trinsic-id/v2-sdk/docs/reference/services/trust-registry-service.md

 # Trust Registry Service

-The Trust Registry Service exposes functionality for managing [Trust Registries](/learn/concepts/trust-registries) -- lists of authorized issuers for the various credential types within an ecosystem.
+The Governance API exposes functionalities for managing [Trust Registries](/learn/concepts/trust-registries).

+A Trust Registry is a list of authorized issuers for the various credential types within an ecosystem.
+Each ecosystem has a Trust Registry and you can use the following API calls to manage its trusted members - register, unregister, list, check status.

 ---